-The event list shown in Table 2-2 on page 2-6 describes each event, with its number and bit offset in the EVNTBUS output.
+Table 2-2 shows each event, with its number and bit offset in the EVNTBUS output.

 By default, only events relating to non-secure transactions are recorded.
 However, if the SPNIDEN input is HIGH, then both secure and non-secure events are counted and exported.